Crimean War: Long-term effects

 The Treaty of Paris stood until 1871, when Prussia defeated France in the Franco-Prussian War of 1870–71.
-While Prussia and several other German states united to form a powerful German Empire in January 1871, the French deposed Emperor Napoleon III and proclaimed the French Third Republic (September 1870).
+While Prussia and several other German states united to form a powerful German Empire in January 1871, the French had deposed Napoleon III and proclaimed the Third Republic the previous September.
 During his reign, Napoleon, eager for the support of the United Kingdom, had opposed Russia over the Eastern Question.
 Russian interference in the Ottoman Empire did not in any significant manner threaten the interests of France (Kissinger uses Napoleon's pandering to journalists and public opinion on this subject—at the expense of the true interests of France—as an example of strategic frivolity), and France abandoned its opposition to Russia after the establishment of the republic.
-Encouraged by the new attitude of French diplomacy after the surrenders of the besieged French Army at Sedan and later Metz and supported by the German Chancellor Otto von Bismarck, Russia in October 1870 renounced the Black Sea clauses of the treaty agreed to in 1856.
+Encouraged by the new attitude of French diplomacy after the surrenders of the besieged French Army at Sedan and later Metz and supported by the German chancellor Otto von Bismarck, Russia in October 1870 renounced the Black Sea clauses of the treaty agreed to in 1856, signing the Treaty of London in 1871.
 As the United Kingdom with Austria-Hungary could not enforce the clauses, Russia once again established a fleet in the Black Sea.